-3 programs earn PAASCU's nod...
+3 programs earn PAASCU's nod ...

-Candidate status granted to schools who have undergone a preliminary visit and are certified by FAAP as capable of attaining accredited status within two
+Candidate status is granted to schools who have undergone a preliminary visit and are certified by FAAP as capable of attaining accredited status within two years.

-"This is another milestone for the CCDC and an affirmation of our dedication towards delivering quality said education," CCDC President Sherry Junette Malaya-Tagle.
+"This is another milestone for the CCDC and an affirmation of our dedication towards delivering quality education," said CCDC President Sherry Junette Malaya-Tagle.

-She said the school is currently preparing for the and praise," read the plaque.
+She said the school is currently preparing for the